Always wash your hands before touching your tattoo

 The body sends plasma to the surface to protect the skin and make a scab.
 For tattoo purposes we need to interupt that process.
 Washing it whenever the plasma surfaces helps the healing process and speeds up the tattoo healing.
 The ointment keeps the tattoo moist and prevents it from drying out and scabbing.
 If you allow the tattoo to dry out at this point it can start to build a heavier scab which can prolong the healing process can ultimately this will effect the overall final look of the tattoo.
 Some skin types absorb ointment more quickly than others, and require more frequent lotion application.
 Some people require less applications. when ever the tattoo feels dry, itchy, or the skin feels tight its probably a good time to moisturize.
 Frequent light coats are better than a few heavy ones, this allows the tattoo to breath while still remaining moist.
 Once the tattoo has started peeling you can switch to a non scented lotion if you feel the ointment is too thick.

 Do Not go swimming

 Do Not expose to direct sunlight

 Do Not wear invasive or tight clothing

-Do Not take tattoo care advice from anyone other than the artist that did your tattoo.
+Do Not take tattoo aftercare advice from anyone other than the artist that did your tattoo.

--Submerging your new tattoo in anything is a bad idea.
+Submerging your new tattoo in anything is a bad idea.
 It can absorb fluid and over saturate the wound, complicating the healing and ultimately ruining the tattoo.
 All bodies of water contain bacteria, especially pools and hot tubs.
-It is ok and recomended that you wash your tattoo in the shower.
+It is OK and recommended that you wash your tattoo in the shower.